In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 I have a business with multiple locations and each location has a separate landing page.
 My homepage is not specific to a location, as in it does not represent the “main location.” – it is just generic.
 So I would add json codes on each landing page but how would i do the json for the homepage?

 If your homepage does not represent the main location (head office), I think you can choose not to add any markup to the homepage.
-Another possible option – you can select one of the locations as the main one, and mark up the rest as departments.
+Another possible option – you can select one of the locations as the main one, and mark up the rest as branches.
 This way, the homepage will contain info about all locations.

 Hi, Andrew Postelniak I have 4 locations in Canada and they have different working hours.
 What should I do about this?